 An Athlete Director may be removed by a vote of a majority of those eligible to vote for an Athlete Director position as described in Sections 5.2 and 6.8(a).

 The USA Triathlon Nominating and Governance Committee should nominate, and the USA Triathlon Board of Directors should elect, a successor General or Independent Director within sixty (60) days of the date of a Director’s resignation, removal, incapacity, disability, or death.

+If an Athlete Director’s position on the Board becomes vacant for any reason, USA Triathlon should hold an election of those eligible to vote for an Athlete Director to fill the vacancy within sixty (60) days of such vacancy.

 If the Athlete Director who is USA Triathlon’s USOPC Team USA Athletes’ Commission Representative is removed from the Board, such removal shall have no impact on the individual’s status as USA Triathlon’s USOPC Athletes Commission Representative.
 If USA Triathlon’s USOPC Team USA Athletes’ Commission Representative is removed or their seat becomes vacant, then the USA Triathlon USOPC Team USA Athletes’ Commission Alternate Representative shall become an Athlete Director.
-If the Alternate is already a member of the Board of Directors, USA Triathlon should hold an election to fill the vacancy within sixty (60) days of the Director’s resignation, removal, incapacity, disability, or death.
+If the Alternate is already a member of the Board of Directors, USA Triathlon should hold an election of those eligible to vote for a USOPC Team USA Athletes’ Commission Representative to fill the vacancy within sixty (60) days of the Director’s resignation, removal, incapacity, disability, or death.

-A Director elected to fill a vacancy shall be elected for the unexpired term of such Director’s predecessor in office.
+Regardless of the type of Director (e.g., general or athlete) elected to fill a vacancy, such Director shall be elected for the unexpired term of such Director’s predecessor in office.

 Section 6.15 Censure